-Note
+-Note

-Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without Thumb-2.
-The Thumb-2 instruction set provides almost exactly the same functionality as the ARM instruction set.
+Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without the 32-bit Thumb instruction set.
+The 32-bit Thumb instruction set provides almost exactly the same functionality as the ARM instruction set.

-• Assembly language interworking on page 5-4.
+Assembly language interworking on page 5-4.

-• CPS on page 3-140.
+CPS on page 3-141.